 I said, “That’s a good option.
 BUT… please remember, before you go in for that surgery, you need to explicitly state to the surgeon that you do NOT want your entire uterus removed.”

 She said, “Yes, I know!
 My original doctor wanted to do a full hysterectomy.
-I told the doctor that I’m only 28 years old and I would like to have a family one day.
+I told the doctor that I’m only 28 years old and would like to have a family one day.
 The doctor didn’t agree with my choice to retain my uterus.
 So I changed doctors.
-My new doctor is only removing the fibroid.”
+My new doctor is only removing the fibroid and not my uterus.”

-The masseuse chimed in and said, “What?!?
+The masseuse that was picking me up in reception chimed in, “What?!?
 Taking out the uterus for a fibroid?
 Since when is this a thing?”

 If I had heard this story only once, I would think it was a medical error.
 But, I have heard it too often.
 So yes… it is a thing.